EUGINELETHAL/Docker-Nginx-Heroku/README.md

 $ docker run -d --name django-heroku -e "PORT=8765" -e "DEBUG=1" -p 8007:8765 web:latest
 ```

+Verify [http://localhost:8007/](http://localhost:8007/) works as expected:

+This project uses the trigram similarity search approach which is supported by Postgres
+consecutive characters.
+You can measure the similarity of two strings by counting
+the number of trigrams that they share.
+This approach turns out to be very effective
+for measuring the similarity of words in many languages.
+In order to use trigrams in PostgreSQL, you will need to install the pg_trgm
+extension first.
+Execute the following command from the shell to connect to your
+database:
 #

 Uses the Build Manifest approach for Heroku deployments.